 The 5 Core Services are the basic services that an Independent Living Center provides.
 The five core services are Advocacy, Independent Living Skills, Information/ Referral, Peer Support, and Transition.
-In addition to the 5 core servies S.E.A offers a variety of other types of services to assist persons with disabilites to live more independently in their community.
+In addition to the 5 core services S.E.A offers a variety of other types of services to assist persons with disabilities to live more independently in their community.

 Society for Equal Access plays an important part in advocating for disability rights.
 Activities are conducted on both an individual and systematic level to eliminate structural and communication barriers, provide accessible housing and transportation, enforce handicap parking, impact legislation and eliminate discrimination towards individuals with disabilities.